ypranit/AI-PDF-Assistant-Pro/README.md

 # 📄 AI PDF Assistant Pro

 An advanced AI-powered PDF research assistant that allows users to upload multiple PDF documents, ask questions, generate summaries, compare documents, and retrieve information using Retrieval Augmented Generation (RAG).
+## 📷 Demo

+Screenshots and live demo will be added in future updates.
 ---

 ## 🚀 Features